benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
 - After the code is written, the PR is created, passes CI & merged
-  * We need to get the code out ASAP
+  * We need to get the code out ASAP to npm registry
 - First step is ensuring we're generating the correct formats that can be consumed
   * These days for modern JS you need ESM (tree-shaking) & CJS (standard Node)
   * `"main"` field for CJS